HaikuTeam/docs/using-haiku/advanced-editing-haiku-as-code.md

 #### FAQ {#faq}

 - **How do I edit my project's code?:** Just fire up a text editor and make a change to the _code/main/code.js_ file.
-If the Haiku app is running, your changes should appear instantly on stage.
+If the Animator app is running, your changes should appear instantly on stage.

 - **Could the code.js format be nicer?** Yes.
 We plan to improve this in the near future.
 We welcome ideas for ways that it could be more concise to write and more clear to read.